ballsten/dotfiles/README.md

 # dotfiles

- this is my personal configuration library
+This is my library of configuration.
+The intent is to have NixOS and home-manager to build environments to build reproducible environments.